Safa Khulusi: Women and poetry

 Umm Nizar is followed into print by a number of other women including her daughter Nazik Al-Malaika, who writes emotional, imaginative and rebellious odes.
-Lami'a 'Abbas 'Amara is noted for her humour and epigrammatic lines.
+Lami'a 'Abbas 'Amara is noted for her humor and epigrammatic lines.
 'Atika Wahbi al-Khazraji versifies the tragedy of Majnoon Layla.
 Fatina al-Naib, better known by her pen-name Saduf al-'Ubaydiyya, composes poetry for her own personal enjoyment rather than public acclaim and eventually finds that she has completed the contents of four volumes.
 Khulusi renders entire poems and extracts of this ground-breaking literary work and illustrates the range and versatility of these pioneering women.